lupyuen/lupyuen.github.io/src/mmu.md

 _Wait wasn't there something already in the Level 1 Page Table?_

 Oh yeah: __Memory-Mapped I/O__.
-When we combine everything, things will look a more complicated (and there's more!)...
+When we combine everything, things will look more complicated (and there's more!)...

 ![Level 1 Page Table for Kernel](https://lupyuen.github.io/images/mmu-l1kernel.jpg)